AirTags make it easy to track and find your misplaced stuff like keys, wallets, purses, backpacks, luggage, and more.

-An AirTag’s location can’t be shared because the entire process is anonymous.
 An AirTag can only be associated with one Apple ID.
-This limitation also prevents you from sharing an AirTag’s location through Apple’s Family Sharing feature too.
+This prevents you from sharing your AirTag’s location with family members.

 Can Someone Else Track My AirTag?